-Our second service at 10:35 a.m. is a contemporary and casual worship service in the Fellowship Hall with a focus on interactive conversation and participatory and relational worship.
+Our second service at 9:35 a.m. is a contemporary and casual worship service with a focus on interactive conversation and participatory and relational worship.

-Our Sunday afternoon services include a Swahili language service at 12:30pm and at 3 p.m. is a multicultural worship service.
+Our Sunday afternoon service is a Swahili language service at 1:00pm.
 We also provide a worship service for kids in the Loft called "God's Backyard" at 11:00am.